 Our Financial Consulting Agreement outlines the framework for the investment research and analysis we provide to you.
 We will provide analysis and recommendations for investment allocations and portfolios.
 Your agreement can encompass a broad spectrum of securities and other investments depending upon the nature and complexity of your situation and your tolerance for risk.

-The following fee schedule applies for financial consulting services:
+The following fee schedule applies for new clients who engage us for the DPM and DP service: